nickraymond/Spoon_test_02/README.md

   ## CASE 3: buoy data

   Run the third case to see the output when using real data buoy.
+An example of the output has been saved as file 0872_SYS_new.csv in the repo.